John R. Monaghan: Biography

 In March 1899 Ensign Monaghan, onboard Philadelphia, was sent to the troubled Samoan Islands.
 On 1 April, while serving ashore with a combined unit of British, Americans and Samoans, his force was ambushed by another group of rebel Samoans.
 When his unit's leader, Lieutenant Philip Lansdale, was wounded, Ensign Monaghan seized a rifle and attempted to rescue the injured officer.

 The official report of the action stated: "The men were not in sufficient numbers to hold out any longer, and they were forced along by a fire which it was impossible to withstand.
 Ensign Monaghan did stand.
 He stood steadfast by his wounded superior and friend—one rifle against many, one brave man against a score of savages.
 He knew he was doomed.
 He could not yield.
 He died in heroic performance of duty."

 Legacy

-A statue commemorating his death was erected in 1906 in downtown Spokane, Washington.
+A statue commemorating his death was erected in 1906 in downtown Spokane, Washington and has since been moved to Fairmont Memorial Park.
 The inscription reads:

 "During the retreat of the allied forces from the deadly fire and overwhelming number of the savage foe, he alone stood the fearful onslaught and sacrificed his life defending a wounded comrade Lieutenant Philip V. Lansdale United States Navy."
+This statue was removed April 29th, 2026 and it is set to be relocated to the Monaghan mausoleum at Fairmount Memorial Park.

 Legend has it that Monaghan's ghost haunts the Monaghan Music Mansion located on Gonzaga University's campus.